rraeyyi/Wine-quality-Rshiny/README.md

 library(stringr)
 library(DT)

-+ A line of code that would install all the packages used
++ Install all the packages used

-+ The shiny::runGitHub()
++ Run the App

 shiny::runGitHub(repo = "Final-Project",username = "rraeyyi",ref="main")